ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

 * SGX doesn't protect against side-channel attacks.
 * Hot plugging of components isn't supported.
 If you want to add more storage or network attachments, you need to restart your server after the hot-plug operation.
 * Virtual servers can't be resized to disable SGX or secure boot.
 You need to create a new virtual server to disable SGX or secure boot.
 However, you can resize a server to enable SGX or secure boot.
-* You can't resize an SGX-enabled virtual server from a profile lower than bx3d-64x320 to a higher RAM or CPU profile.
+* You can't resize an SGX-enabled virtual server from a profile less than bx3d-64x320 to a higher RAM or CPU profile.
 * Virtual servers that are provisioned with profiles that don't support secure boot can't be resized to a profile that supports secure boot.
 * Only the following images support SGX.
-Keep in mind that images with kernel versions 5.11 or lower don't support SGX.
+Keep in mind that images with kernel versions 5.11 and prior don't support SGX.
    - Red Hat 8.6, 8.8, 9.0, 9.2
    - Ubuntu 20.04, 22.04
    - CentOS Stream 8